magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/notifications.md

 * TOC
 {:toc}

-The ThingsBoard Notification center is a comprehensive tool for sending, managing, and automating notifications within the platform.
-It allows for a variety of notification methods, including web, email, mobile application, SMS, and integrations with Slack and Microsoft Teams.
+The IoT Hub Notification center is a comprehensive tool for sending, managing, and automating notifications within the platform.
+It allows for a variety of notification methods, including web, email, SMS, and integrations with Slack and Microsoft Teams.
 Users can manually send notifications, automate them through REST API, or set triggers based on events within the system.
 Users may also schedule delivery of the notification for a particular time.

 The Notification center is accessible through the sidebar menu and includes options for [sending notifications](#send-notification), viewing [inbox](#inbox) and [sent](#sent) messages, [managing recipients](#recipients), [creating templates](#templates), and [setting up rules](#rules) for automated notifications.